Alvin & Heidi

 The Tofflers are known widely for their global bestsellers, including Future Shock, The Third Wave and Powershift, all of which have been translated into dozens of languages.

-Alvin Toffler’s wide life experience infused his work as a keen observer and predictor of global trends.
-His notable career includes work as an editor at Fortune magazine, a White House correspondent, and an educator.
+Alvin and Heidi’s wide life experiences infused their work as keen observers and predictors of global trends.
+Alvin’s notable career includes work as an editor at Fortune magazine, a White House correspondent, and an educator.

-From the beginning, he pursued knowledge up close.
-His earliest career was as a welder, a post he took in order to become fully informed about assembly lines and industrial mass production.
-This experience led to a stint as a newspaperman, writing first about labor before shifting his focus to business and management, and then to the computer and telecommunications businesses.
+From the beginning, they pursued knowledge up close.
+To become fully informed about assembly lines, industrial mass production and modern management, they moved to the Midwest and took blue collar jobs – Alvin became a welder and Heidi worked on the line at the local aluminum foundry.
+Heidi eventually became a United Auto Worker union shop steward and, while in that role, led the integration of a community swimming pool for the annual company picnic.
+Alvin’s welding experience led to a stint as a newspaperman, writing first about labor before shifting his focus to business and management, and then to the computer and telecommunications businesses.

-By the mid-1960s, the Tofflers began work on what would become Future Shock, the book that launched more than five decades of worldwide command and respect as authors and lecturers.
+By the mid-1960s, the Tofflers began work on what would become Future Shock, the book that launched more than five decades of worldwide command and respect for the Tofflers as authors and lecturers.

 In 1996, the Tofflers co-founded their namesake advisory firm, Toffler Associates.
-Their goal was, and continues to be, to expand their capacity to guide governments and businesses working to transform their organizations to be Future Proof®.
+They wanted to expand their capacity to guide governments and businesses working to transform their organizations to be Future Proof®.

-Alvin Toffler passed away in June 2016 at the age of 87.
-He and Heidi had retired from business life.
-Yet, the vast influence of their curiosity, methodologies, and passion for architecting better futures thrives through the work that Toffler Associates continues to do for organizations across the globe.
+Alvin passed away in June 2016 at the age of 87, and Heidi passed away in February 2019 at the age of 89.
+Though they had retired from business life, the vast influence of their curiosity, methodologies, and passion for architecting better futures lives on through the work that Toffler Associates continues to do for organizations across the globe.